Online Reinforcement Learning in Non-Stationary Context-Driven Environments: Locally-Constrained Policy Optimization

+Can we achieve a similar behavior with neural network function approximators?
+In general, updating a neural network (say, a policy network) for certain state-context pairs will change the output for all state-context pairs, leading to \gls{cf}.
+But if we could somehow ``anchor'' the output of the neural network on distinct prior state-context pairs (analogous to the cells in the tabular setting) while we update the relevant state-context pairs, then the neural network would not ``forget''.

-Using task labels allows us to anchor the output on past inputs by not changing the parameters relevant to those inputs, but only if the task labels are accurate.
-In the absence of task labels, we make the case that we only need to know if two inputs $z_i$ and $z_j$ are {\em different}.
-Assuming we had such a difference detector, we could use it to anchor prior (state, input) pairs in our function approximator when updating newly-experienced ones.
-We formulate difference detection in the following way: given a batch of recent experiences $B_{r}$ and all experiences $B_{a}$, assume a function $W$ exists such that $W(B_a, B_r)$ is a distribution for sampling past experiences from $B_a$ that are dissimilar to the recent batch $B_r$.
-Then, we can anchor policy output on past experiences sampled via $W(B_a, B_r)$ to not change.
+\paragraph{\sys.} Achieving the aforementioned anchoring does not require task labels.
+We only need to know if two contexts $z_i$ and $z_j$ are {\em different}.
+In particular, let the batch of recent environment interactions $<s_t, z_t, a_t, r_t>$ be $B_{r}$ and let all previous interactions (from possibly different contexts) be $B_{a}$.
+Suppose we have a difference detector $W(B_a, B_r)$ that can be used to sample experiences from $B_a$ that are not from the same distribution as the samples in the recent batch $B_r$, i.e., the difference detector provides out-of-distribution (OOD) samples with respect to $B_r$.
+Then, when optimizing the policy for the current batch $B_{r}$, we can constrain the policy's output on experiences sampled via $W(B_a, B_r)$ to not change (see \S\ref{sec:method} for details).
 We name this approach \bigsys (\sys).
-The result for \sys-S, a variant of \sys that we discuss in \S\ref{sec:method}, is presented in \Cref{fig:grid_out}.
-While it does not retain its policy as perfectly as tabular \gls{a2c} while in the trap mode, it does sufficiently well to recover near instantaneously upon the second switch.
+The result for \sys is presented in \Cref{fig:grid_out_no_trap,fig:grid_out_trap_active}.
+While it does not retain its policy as perfectly as tabular \gls{a2c}, it does sufficiently well to recover near instantaneously upon the second switch at epoch 16K.

-This raises three questions.
-First, how is designing a difference detector any easier than infering task labels?
-The answer is that in practice, detecting if two input processes are similar or not is often much easier than classifying and clustering them online.
-In \S\ref{sec:eval} we highlight an example from real-world computer systems, where even a human expert cannot design a hand-crafted task classifier, but detecting similarity or lack there of is straightforward.

-Second, if anchoring aims to mimic tabular policy classes, are we losing the generalization capability that neural networks provide?
-While we attempt to separate the neural network output for different inputs by anchoring, we are not changing optimization within similar regions of the input process.
-Thus, neural networks can still generalize across the observed states for similar inputs.
-Generalizing across widely different inputs requires the a pre-trained offline agent with access to the full input distribution beforehand, such that all input traces are effectively observed together in each training batch (and hence we avoid CF).

-Third, how will we perform this anchoring effectively?
-Approaches with a similar principle exist in prior \gls{ml} literature in the supervised learning setting, but they use data with ground truth labels for anchoring.
-In contrast, in \gls{rl} we do not have ground truth for policy output, and do not know if we have reached convergence on a specific input.
-In the next section, we discuss three ways to approximately achieve the desired anchoring.